share-extras/langpack-cy/README.md

 Author: Will Abson

-This language pack provides translation of all the current web client message strings as well as all translatable repository messages.
+This language pack provides translation of Alfresco Share as well as all translatable repository messages.

 The translation is complete for Alfresco Community 4.2.c and